janelleeeeeee/EDM/Midterm Lab Task 2/readme.md

 - Create a reference of the raw data and Rename the reference with “Sal By Role Size ref”
 - Create a reference of the raw data and Rename the reference with “Sal By State ref”
 - View dependencies and References of the QUERIES
-## Task Description:
-Company X would like to extract some useful information from the UnclenedDSJObs csv taken from a Job Posting site available in Kaggle.
-There are a lot of columns available but focus only on generating insights that will answer the ff: questions
-1. exWhich Job Roles pay the highest and least
-2. What size companies pay the best
-3. Where Job Roles or Job Titles pay the best and least in a specific state
 ## Here's the screenshot of my output before doing Cleaning and Transformation (See screenshot)
 ![Sample Output](images/BEFORE.png)
 ## Here's the screenshots of my final output (See screenshots)